fhoedemakers/pico-infonesPlus/README.md

 - [Pimoroni Pico DV Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-dv-demo-base?variant=39494203998291) hdmi add-on board.
 - [Adafruit DVI Breakout For HDMI Source Devices](https://www.adafruit.com/product/4984) and  [Adafruit Micro-SD breakout board+](https://www.adafruit.com/product/254) together with a breadboard.
-- A printed circuit board designed by [@johnedgarpark](https://twitter.com/johnedgarpark)
+- A printed circuit board designed by [@johnedgarpark](https://twitter.com/johnedgarpark).
+A NES or SNES controller port can be soldered on this PCB.

 The emulator used is  [Infones by Jay Kumogata](https://github.com/jay-kumogata/InfoNES) which was ported to the [Raspberry PI Pico by Shuichi Takano](https://github.com/shuichitakano/pico-infones) with changes done by me to accomodate the SD card menu.